-How comprehensive must be the list of commodities subject to the proposed Controls?
-Can progress be made piecemeal?
+25. How comprehensive must the Controls be at the outset?
+Can progress be piece-meal?

-There is no obvious objection, and indeed much advantage, in piecemeal handling, by which we start off with those commodities which are most important or most in trouble if left unregulated or present least practical difficulties at the outset.
+There is no obvious objection, and indeed much advantage, in piece-meal handling by which we start off with those commodities which are most important or most in trouble if left unregulated or present least practical difficulties at the outset.

 Evidently some of the advantages claimed above would only materialise when the Controls had become somewhat comprehensive in their field of operation.
 But this does not mean that the system has to be born fully matured in a day if it is to come into effective operation.
-It has already been suggested above that a commodity particularly intractable to this type of handling might be dealt with otherwise.
-Nor is it intended that special agreements, such as the recent Wheat Agreement, should be ruled out or forced into conformity with the general model if it is agreed by those concerned that there are good and continuing reasons for separate treatment.
-The object of the proposed Controls is to offer signal advantages to the producers of primary products.
-If the countries producing a particular commodity believe that they will be better off without a system of Buffer Stocks financed internationally, there can be no object in coercing them merely for the sake of uniformity.
-On the other hand, if they reach out after the advantages, they must also accept the discipline subject to any modifications which the General Council may approve.

-22. Increasingly before the war Governments were finding themselves forced to support their producers against the effect of other countries' restrictions on their markets, and the network of governmental controls established in this way and responsive to no economic stimulus was in some cases one of the main reasons for the accumulation of surpluses.
-The effectiveness of any buffer stock scheme must partly depend on the possibility of eliminating pre-war restrictions and securing general co-operation on the part of all Governments in policies directed to the expansion of consumption.

-23. How are we to define what we mean by a commodity for this purpose, having regard to the variety of types and grades and to the possibilities of substitution between one article and another?
-Who is to decide the extent of diversity, as, for example, the range of price between highest and lowest, the size of maximum and minimum stocks, and the criteria for altering the basic price, to be allowed to one Commodity Control compared with others?
+- 26. Increasingly before the war governments were finding themselves forced to support their producers against the effect of other countries' restrictions on their markets, and the network of governmental controls established in this way and responsive to no economic stimulus was in some cases one of the main reasons for the accumulation of surpluses.
+The effectiveness of any buffer stock scheme must partly depend on the possibility of eliminating pre-war restrictions and securing general cooperation on the part of all governments in policies directed to the expansion of consumption. - 27.
+How are we to define what we mean by a commodity for this purpose, having regard to the variety of types and grades and to the possibilities of substitution between one article and another?
+Who is to decide the extent of diversity, as for example the range of price between highest and lowest, the size of maximum and minimum stocks, and the criteria for altering the basic price, to be allowed to one Commodity Control compared with others?

 The first set of questions is practical and technical and cannot be either solved or dismissed in a general discussion.

-They are difficulties common to all international schemes for introducing better order into the supply of raw materials.
-Both sets of questions point to the importance of the proposed General Council for Commodity Controls, which would have to undertake the initial task of organising particular Controls and approving their rules and regulations and of securing even-handed justice in all directions, as well as keeping a watchful eye on their subsequent operations.
+These again, it may be pointed out, are difficulties common to all international schemes for introducing better order into the supply of raw materials.
+But both sets of questions point to the practical importance of the proposed General Council for Commodity Controls, which would have to undertake the initial task of organising particular Controls and approving their rules and regulations and of securing even-handed justice in all directions, as well as keeping a watchful eye on their subsequent operations.
 If the objection is made that the General Council will have large powers, the answer must be made that international economic controls, if they are to be effective, must have large powers.
 To object to such powers may not be much more than a polite way of objecting to the Controls themselves.